eco4cast/NEON-Challenge-EFI2024/your_forecast_code/README.md

 # Point to the right path, run the right Rscript command
       - name: Run automatic forecast submission
-        run: Rscript forecast_code/run_forecast.R
+        run: Rscript your_forecast_code/forecast_code_template.R
 ```

 ## 4 Let's try and put this together

 ### 4.1 Writing your forecast code

-Make sure that the `run_forecast` in the forecast_code directory contains all the code needed to generate your forecast and submit it to the Challenge (read targets, fit model, generate forecast, submit etc.).
+Make sure that the `forecast_code_template.R` in the your_forecast_code directory contains all the code needed to generate your forecast and submit it to the Challenge (read targets, fit model, generate forecast, submit etc.).

 Note: if you move this file or want to use a script that is stored elsewhere in the repository make sure you change the paths in the `submit_forecast.yaml`.

 ### 4.2 Enable Actions

 In Github, go to your repository and navigate to the ACTIONS tab and make sure they are enabled.
 If you don't see an Actions tab (it should be between Pull Requests and Projects) go to Settings \> Actions \> General and check the Allow actions and reusable workflows.

+Note: Actions are disabled if their is inactivity in the repository for 60 days (no new pushes).
+You will need to go in an re-enable them if this happens.

 ### 4.3 Test the Action